RETURN TO EXHIBITOR ZONE

 Assistance dogs are permitted entry to the Show.
 However, if you plan to have any other animal(s) on your stand, you must apply for permission via the organisers, as there are licensing implications and the City Vet’s approval will be required.

 If you are using helium-filled balloons on your stand, please make sure they are secured, as charges for recovery will be incurred if any float to the roof.
-Olympia do not allow helium cylinders on the show floor at all during show open they must be secured in G-Gate.
-Please speak to an Organiser to arrange this prior to the Show.
+Olympia do not allow helium cylinders on the show floor at all during show open they must be secured in the onsite gas cage (motorail carpark) Please speak to an Organiser to arrange this prior to the Show.

 Please note that no banners are permitted above your stand height.
 There are, however, various advertising locations around the exhibition hall.
 For more information please contact the organisers.